How to Communicate Better to Somebody with Dementia

 The way in which you choose to start a conversation with your loved one sets the tone for your time together.
 It is recommended that you approach them in the most direct way possible.
 Make yourself clearly visible to avoid startling them, say their name, and speak at a volume appropriate for them.
 Also, you’ll want to consider slowing down the speed which you talk, opting for accessible vocabulary, allowing time to think between thoughts, and asking closed-ended questions when possible.
 If you’re loved one is having a hard time understanding what you’ve said, attempt explaining it exactly the same way before restructuring.
 This gives them a few chances to try and understand you.
 It is likely that your loved one’s struggles with dementia will increase over time.
 For more tips on best communication tips at the different stages of dementia, see here.

 Types of Communication

 Verbal communication is just one of the many ways in which humans can interact with one another.
 Using non-verbal communication whenever possible gives your loved one more chances to understand and connect with you.
 It is also an effective way of making it clear that you care about them.
 Facial expressions, like good eye contact and relaxed eyebrows and jaw, show your loved one that you are listening and are calm.
 However, an angry or blank expression can be extremely hurtful and discouraging.
+Keeping your face relaxed will promote calming them as well.
+Always pay attention to their facial expressions.
+Often someone with dementia will not be able to communicate what they are feeling.
+Try connecting facial features to what they are saying.
+If it doesn’t match, facilitate new conversation to try and find out what they want to say.
 You can also use a gentle touch when appropriate as well as hand gestures to better relay your messages.

 Be flexible and open when trying to communicate better with someone with dementia for the least stressful experience.